m-lab/ndt7-client-ios/README.md

 </dict>
 ```

-That requests an exception for site locate.measurementlab.net.
+That requests add an exception for site locate.measurementlab.net.

 The only setup needed for debugging purpose is to enable logging if needed.
 ```swift